Negotiating Azure Commitments in Your Microsoft EA

 - Use historical data: Analyze your last 12โ18 months of Azure billing to establish a base usage.
 Let that actual usage, plus only modest expected growth, define your starting point.

-- Include planned migrations: Add in known future projects that will consume Azure (e.g., moving on-prem ERP or new web apps to the cloud).
-Treat these as incremental spend.
+- Include planned migrations: Add known future projects that will utilize Azure (e.g., migrating on-premises ERP or new web applications to the cloud).
+Treat these as incremental spending.
 For example: โOur baseline Azure spend was $10M last year; we have one major SQL migration coming, so we plan 15% growth.โ

 - Account for savings features: Remember existing benefits.
-Use Azure Hybrid Benefit and Reserved Instances in your modelโthey effectively lower the commitment you need for the same usage.
+Utilize Azure Hybrid Benefit and Reserved Instances in your modelโthey effectively reduce the commitment required for the same usage.
 Adjust your committed funds accordingly if you pay for Azure VMs with licenses you already own.

 - Be conservative on growth: If Microsoft is optimistic (e.g., suggests 30% year-over-year growth), counter with reality (e.g., โLast year we only grew 5% on Azure; a 30% projection needs clear new projects behind itโ).
 You can always true up or increase the commitment mid-term, so donโt overcommit up front.

-- Prepare your rationale: If Microsoft proposes a high baseline, ask to review their calculation.
-Have a clear rationale: โBased on our usage trends and pipeline, a 15% increase seems prudent, not 30%.โ
+- Prepare your rationale: If Microsoft proposes a high baseline, request a review of their calculation.
+Have a clear rationale: โBased on our usage trends and pipeline, a 15% increase seems prudent, not 30%.โ If youโre adding AI services, see including emerging AI services likeย OpenAI.

 Challenge Aggressive Baselines